eerimoq/moblin/README.rst

 ToDo
 ====

 - Make SRT work.
-Unknown why is fails so often.
+Unknown why is fails to send video so often.
+Audio seems to work?

 - Test with cellular connection, not only WiFi.